 SAVE THIS CREPE RECIPE TO YOUR FAVORITE PINTEREST BOARD!

-To this day I can still remember how delicious their cheese fritters were!
+To this day I can still remember how delicious the cheese fritters from that restaurant were!
 Ironically, I can’t remember any of the desserts.
 You would think those would be at the forefront of my mind, right?

 Instead, those fritters or cheese balls or whatever the heck they called them rocked my world.
 And that mustard dipping sauce they served with it, YUM!

-Without fail, every single time we went I ordered the same. exact. thing.
-Plain crepes with maple syrup.
-Man. were they good!
+But my favorite thing on the menu at The Magic Pan was simple: plain crepes.
+Without fail, every single time we went I ordered the same exact thing: plain crepes with maple syrup.
+Man, were they good!

-So, whenever mom made this easy crepe recipe for her manicotti (which I’ll soon be adding to the blog) she’d always make a double or triple batch, saving some for me to enjoy just the way I loved them.
+So, whenever mom made this easy crepe recipe for her manicotti (which I’ll soon be adding to the blog) she’d always make a double or triple batch, saving some for me to enjoy just the way I loved them: dusted with powdered sugar and absolutely smothered in maple syrup.

-People often ask, how do I make a French crepe?
-Is it hard to make a French pancake
+People often ask, “How do I make a French crepe?”
+They assume it’s difficult to make these thin French pancakes.

-No, it’s easy to learn, just takes a little bit of practice, and of course, the more you do it the better you’ll be!
-Then once you have the hang of it, everyone will be asking you to make them all the time. haha
+I’m happy to learn that making homemade crepes is easy to learn.
+It just takes a little bit of practice, and of course, the more you do it the better you’ll be!

 How to Make this Quick Easy Crepe Recipe